 My other grills have always had a side shelf, sometimes 2 of them.
 I never really thought much about them until I got a grill that didn’t have one.

 It’s really awkward when you don’t have a place to sit a plate or hang tongs or sit your meat thermometer.
-So I ended up buying the add-on one that Pit Boss offers for this grill.
+So I ended up buying the add-on one that

 If you want to store your grill accessories under the grill, it would also make sense to spend a little extra for the model with the lower cabinet.